CubeFlix/mimir/README.md

 - [x] removing nested styles doesn't work (blockquote in blockquote)
 - [x] redo list styling options
 - [x] issue with getBlockNodesInRange: it doesn't stop before the last one
-- [ ] issue with getBlockNodesInRange: if the whole last node is included, include it as a whole
+- [x] test more complex list topology
 - [ ] certain styles should activate if any node inside has that style
-- [ ] paste, drag should have takeSnapshotOnNextChange
+- [x] paste, drag should have takeSnapshotOnNextChange
-- [ ] saveHistory happens multiple times on block removal
+- [x] saveHistory happens multiple times on block removal
 - [x] list joining broken
 - [x] removing styles on nested nodes not working
 - [x] does removing multiple at a time work?